Ventolin Inhaler (Salbutamol)

 Each Ventolin inhaler canister contains 200 puffs.
 If you use up to 6 puffs a week, which is the maximum for controlled asthma, your Ventolin inhaler should last more than 6 months.

 You can overdose on Ventolin if you take more than your doctor prescribes.
 So you should always take Ventolin as instructed by your doctor to avoid this happening.
-Go to your emergency department as soon as possible if you experience:
+Go to your emergency department or call 999 as soon as possible if you experience:

 - chest pain